 a gun in California.

-Since pandering is a felony, a defendant will lose his gun rights if convicted of the offense.
+Since pandering is a felony, you will lose your gun rights if convicted of this offense.

 There are three crimes related to pandering.
 These are: